rcarmo/Yaki/pages/main/docs/snakelets/vhosts/vhosts.markdown

 file.txt=Just a text file
 </pre>

-In the [hidden] section you put all names that you don't want to show up in the list (mind the '='!).
+In the `hidden` section you put all names that you don't want to show up in the listing (mind the '='!).
-In the [filedescriptions] section you put all names with a comment text that you want to be shown in that entry's comment column in the listing.
+In the `filedescriptions` section you put all names with a comment text that you want to be shown in that entry's comment column in the listing.

 [auth]: docs/snakelets/authorization